 Producer Casey Tate

-Casey Tate hails from the small Southern town of Calhoun, Georgia.
-He’s a graduate of the University of West Georgia and worked as Executive Producer at Star94 in Atlanta before moving to the Triangle.
-He adores his large family (he has 24 cousins) and loves to spoil his nieces and nephews.
-Casey is known to eat dinosaur-shaped chicken nuggets for breakfast, but he pigs out on Southern food: fried chicken, peach cobbler, sweet tea and his Momma’s famous chocolate gravy.
-While at home he’s reality show obsessed, and can’t get enough of Big Brother, Survivor and Real Housewives (of every city).
-His Dachshund Regan is his constant companion, even though he says she’s psycho and stubborn.
-He has a habit of getting into bad relationships, but this new one looks promising…
+Casey Tate hailed from the small Southern town of Calhoun, Georgia.
+He graduated from the University of West Georgia and worked as Executive Producer at Star94 in Atlanta before moving to the Triangle.
+He adored his large family (he had 24 cousins) and loved to spoil his nieces and nephews.
+Casey was known to eat dinosaur-shaped chicken nuggets for breakfast, and he loved Southern food: fried chicken, peach cobbler, sweet tea and his Momma’s famous chocolate gravy.
+While relaxing, he was reality show obsessed and couldn’t get enough of Big Brother, Survivor and Real Housewives (of every city).

 Traffic Reporter Patrick McMahon

-Born in Raleigh and raised in Wilson, NC, Traffic Reporter Patrick McMahon discovered his love for radio while broadcasting on East Carolina University’s WZMB 91.3 FM.
-Upon graduation, he worked in New Bern and Raleigh where you may have heard him use the name “Crash” on the air (he’s trying to forget those crazy years in his 20s).
-As a “grown-up” Patrick is a hipster living inside the Beltline in the same house where his mother grew-up, probably drinking a craft beer.
-He has a soft spot in his heart for educators: his mother is a retired teacher/administrator, his dad is a retired superintendent, and his sister is a current Wake County principal.
-A newlywed who tied the knot last November, Patrick enjoys taking weekend roadtrips with his bride Angela, and they recently added a puppy to their family.
+Born in Raleigh and raised in Wilson, NC, Patrick McMahon discovered his love for radio while broadcasting on East Carolina University’s WZMB 91.3 FM.
+Upon graduation, he worked in New Bern and Raleigh where he used the name “Crash” on the air (he’s trying to forget those crazy years in his 20s).
+As a “grown-up” after spending the first few years of married life living inside the Beltline in the same house where his mother grew-up, he is now a family man and enjoying suburb life.
+He has a soft spot in his heart for educators: his mother is a retired teacher/administrator, his dad is a retired superintendent, and his sister was a Wake County principal.
+Patrick and his bride Angela are blessed with two adorable children, and you can catch him on Rock 929 (and sometimes on 94.7 QDR).